jackson-family/he-gave-me-my-ears/content/2012-10-16-surgery-part-1.md

 Soon, we were escorted back to the pre-op room where I changed into a purple gown, purple socks, and hospital-issue underwear.
 Ooh la la.
-We were joking about the socks being a $65,000 pair of socks, a la &ldquo;My wife got a cochlear implant, and all I got was this lousy pair of socks.&rdquo; We were in pre-op for at least an hour, with various staff coming to check on us.
+We were joking about the socks being a $65,000 pair of socks, à la &ldquo;My wife got a cochlear implant, and all I got was this lousy pair of socks.&rdquo; We were in pre-op for at least an hour, with various staff coming to check on us.
 A nurse got me hooked up to an IV, which hurt a lot more than I remember it hurting with